benhowell/benhowell.github.com/_drafts/open_plan_office_is_not_cost_effective.md

 <br/>

 #### The Argument for Open Plan Work Spaces
-To get this [big ball of mud rolling][1], I'll quote from an absurd article titled: [Productivity Hacks: The Open Plan Office][2].
+To get this [big ball of mud rolling][1], I'll quote from an article titled: [Productivity Hacks: The Open Plan Office][2].
 Oh, this one's a doosie!

 _"I have always insisted on having an open plan office.
 It makes things so much easier when you can simply get up and walk over to a colleague if you need to discuss something.
 Ideas flow a lot more freely..."_

-Don't you love the cute, hip marketing speak?
+Don't you love the hip marketing speak?
 "Productivity Hacks"...
 I've noted that one in my diary for the next corporate dinner I'm invited to.
 Should definitely turn some heads!

 I agree!
 Unwanted distractions and careless ad-hoc interruptions are a sure-fire method of boosting productivity.
+Oh, unless he literally means to chop roughly and indiscriminately this ruining productivity?
+Hmm...

 <p>
 Alice: "Hey, I just sent you an email".<br/>